oldD0g/budget-analysis/README.md

 # README for budget analysis system

 ## What does this system do?
+The goal of this system is to analyse your expenditure across categories that you define.
+For instance, "How much am I spending on public transport each month?" or "Where does most of my money go?"

-It allows you to upload your bank transaction data into a database (e.g. MySQL, mariadb) and then provides analysis of where you spent your money, based on categories you create.
+It does this by uploading your bank transaction data into a database (e.g. MySQL, mariadb) and then provides analysis of where you spent your money, based on categories you create.

 You add strings to act as "category guesses" which tell the system what category to put a transaction into based on the transaction text.
+For instance,

+"If a transaction was at TIMBUKTU WOOLWORTHS", put it into the "Groceries" category.

 As you create more of these guesses, the system assigns more transactions automatically to categories, saving time.